 The ONDA Beauty Clean Standard

-From day one, our co-founder Larissa Thomson has been deeply passionate about clean beauty.
+From day one, our co-founder Larissa Thomson was deeply passionate about clean beauty.
 In fact, she was faithful to all things clean long before it became the buzzword it is today.
 Don’t get us wrong, we love that it’s a buzzword and that so many are recognizing the benefits of switching up their self-care products.
 We want everyone to hop aboard this clean beauty train, because we firmly believe that it is better for our bodies, both inside and out.

 What does “clean” mean in the general lexicon?

-Which brings us to our point: how is “clean beauty” defined, anyway?
+Which brings us to our point: exactly how is “clean beauty” defined?
 You’ve probably learned by now that there is no Food and Drug Administration regulatory definition, which can make it rather murky territory (keep in mind, the same is true of “natural,” which is often mentioned alongside clean).
 Over the years, the consensus in the industry has come to be that clean refers “to products that favor natural ingredients yet often incorporate synthetics that have been deemed safe for people and the planet,” according to the Washington Post.
 In other words, products that are known to not cause harm to our bodies (do not contain potential carcinogens and/or endocrine disruptors, for example).
 Note that clean does not necessarily equate to being free of synthetics.

-What does “clean” mean at ONDA Beauty?
+What does “clean” mean at Onda Beauty?

 A false impression seems to exist that clean beauty can contain neither synthetics, man-made ingredients, or preservatives.
 Science has come such a long way that safe versions of all three exist.
 In fact, in most cases, a product should actually contain some form of preservative to maintain the stability of its formulation.
 Antioxidants, anti-bacterial extracts, essential oil extracts, and herbal extracts are all options to protect against contamination, for example.